Merging versus Ensembling in Multi-Study Prediction: Theoretical Insight from Random Effects: Discussion

-In this paper, we provide the first theoretical investigation of multi-study ensembling.
-In linear models, we have been able to prove that multi-study ensembling can achieve better optimality properties than merging all studies prior to training under certain conditions, a question that was still open.
-We characterized the relative performance of the two approaches as a function of inter-study heterogeneity, explicitly identifying the transition point beyond which ensembling outperforms merging for least squares and ridge regression.
-We confirmed the analytic results in simulations and demonstrated that when the data are generated by a linear model, the least squares and ridge regression solutions can serve as proxies for the transition point under other learning strategies (lasso, neural network) for which closed-form derivation is difficult.
-Finally, we estimated the transition point in cases of low and high cross-study heterogeneity in microbiome data and showed how it can be used as a guide for deciding when and when not to merge studies together in the course of learning a prediction rule.
+In this paper, we provided the first theoretical investigation of multi-study ensembling.
+Using a flexible data generating framework based on a nonparametric mixed effects model, we proved that when prediction is done using linear models, multi-study ensembling can, under certain conditions, achieve better optimality properties than merging all studies prior to training, a question that was still open.
+The class of linear models we have considered includes regularized and basis-expanded models, which are able to provide reasonable approximations of potentially nonlinear data generating models.
+We characterized the relative performance of merging and ensembling as a function of inter-study heterogeneity, deriving a closed-form expression for the transition point beyond which ensembling outperforms merging, for both least squares and ridge regression.
+These results are applicable to both correctly specified and misspecified linear prediction models.
+We confirmed the analytic results in simulations and demonstrated that when the data are generated by a mixed effects model, the least squares and ridge regression solutions can potentially serve as proxies for the transition point under other learning strategies (e.g. neural networks) for which closed-form derivation is difficult.
+Finally, we estimated transition bounds in cases of low and high cross-study heterogeneity in microbiome data and showed how they can be used in practice as a guide for deciding when to merge studies together in learning a prediction rule.
+In particular, $\overline{\sigma^2}$ can be estimated from the training data and compared to the theoretical transition points or bounds for least squares and/or ridge regression.
+Various methods can be used to estimate $\overline{\sigma^2}$, including maximum likelihood and method of moments-based approaches used in meta-analysis (for example, see \cite{jackson2016extending}), with the caveat that estimates may be imprecise when the number of studies is small (10 or fewer studies).